Specification (.spec file)

 Simple async functions

-Simple async calls - when called from solution (server) code - will get executed in browser later, when current request to server is done.
+Simple async calls - when called from solution (server side) code - will get executed browser-side later, when the current request to server is done executing.

-They are useful when for example you want to send progress information to the service client-side while executing a long-running-operation server-side.
+They are useful when for example you want to send progress information client-side while executing a long-running-operation server-side.

 Async-now function calls will not send other pending async calls to client nor update the client's state with other pending changes (model updates of components/services/etc.).